viktor-br/gql-subscriptions-auth/README.md

 ```

 ## Structure of the project
-_server.js_ provides primitive API for messenger with multiple chats.
-Messages could be sent or received from by chatId.
+[server.js](./server.js) provides primitive API for messenger with multiple chats.
+Messages could be sent to or received from the server by chatId.

 ```graphql
   type Message {